 Fresh Harvest provides a home delivery of local organic produce throughout Greater Atlanta.
 The Fresh Harvest Garden is a small diversified garden located in Clarkston, GA.
 The garden’s mission is to demonstrate sustainable growing practices, foster community, and engage local youth through horticultural therapy field trips.
 The produce is distributed weekly in Fresh Harvest baskets and sold at a subsidized market for Clarkston's refugee community.

-Our Fulton County School Garden Partners currently include: Atlanta Neighborhood Charter School - Elementary Campus and Atlanta Neighborhood Charter School - Middle Campus.
+Our Fulton County School Garden Partners currently include Atlanta Neighborhood Charter School - Elementary Campus and Atlanta Neighborhood Charter School - Middle Campus, and Parkside Elementary Learning Garden.
 When you share your earned compost with Fulton County Schools, these participating schools can request compost delivery to be used in their school gardens to grow healthy food and educate students about the importance of healthy soil!

 Georgia Organics is a statewide nonprofit working to connect organic food from Georgia farms to Georgia families.
 The organization hosts a demonstration garden at its Atlanta offices where they utilize healthy soil and compost to grow seasonal vegetables and herbs.
 Harvests support a variety of potlucks, partner meetings and staff lunches throughout the year.